khoidauminh/coffeevis_rs/README.md

 Run `cargo install --path <path to coffeevis_rs>`

 Cargo should take care of the dependencies.

-This program has been run and tested OK on Linux Mint 20.2.

 ## How to use
 |  Key | Descripttion |